OpenVPN

 Start Server

-Start OpenVPN with the server config:
+Start OpenVPN with the config /etc/openvpn/server/server.conf:

 systemctl start openvpn-server@server